MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/NSTKProjectcostwithitemrequirements.md

 ![Screenshot of project posted transactions after product receipt](media/NSTKWithIRPurchaseProductReceipt.png)

 The following screen shows the project posted transactions when purchase order vendor invoice is posted.
-There is a change in **Unit price** and system has posted an adjustment to the existing project posted transaction.
+There's a change in **Unit price** and system has posted an adjustment to the existing project posted transaction.

 ![Screenshot of project posted transactions after vendor invoice](media/NSTKWithIRProjectPostedTransafterVendorInvoice.png)